OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:27

 > Splendour and majesty are before Him,
-> Strength and joy are in His place.
+> Strength and joy are in His dwelling.

 ---

 ## 1 Chronicles 16:28

-> Ascribe to the Lord, you families of the peoples,
+> Attribute to the Lord, you families of the peoples,
-> Ascribe to the Lord glory and strength.
+> Attribute to the Lord glory and strength.

 ---

 ## 1 Chronicles 16:29

-> Ascribe to the Lord the glory due His name;
+> Attribute to the Lord the glory due His name;
 > Bring an offering, and come before Him;
-> Worship the Lord in holy attire.
+> Worship the Lord in sacred attire.

 ---

 ## 1 Chronicles 16:30

-> Tremble before Him, all the earth;
+> Stand in awe before Him, all the earth;
 > Indeed, the world is firmly established, it will not be moved.

 ---